We live our lives in three dimensions. But we also walk those three dimensions along a fourth dimension: time.

 Our world makes sense thanks to mathematics.
 Math lets us count our livestock, it lets us navigate our journeys.
 Mathematics has also proved an uncanny, stunningly accurate guide to what Brian Greene calls “the dark corners of reality.”

-Orbital Path is produced by David Schulman.
-Our editor is Andrea Mustain.
+Orbital Path is produced by David Schulman and edited by Andrea Mustain.
 Production oversight by John Barth and Genevieve Sponsler.
+Hosted by Michelle Thaller.

-Image by: World Science Festival / Greg Kessler
+Photo credit: World Science Festival / Greg Kessler.

 Are you the creator of this podcast?

 and pick the featured episodes for your show.

 Connect with listeners

 Podcasters use the RadioPublic listener relationship platform to build lasting connections with fansYes, let's begin connecting